Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Before initiating treatment of a patient with small cell lung cancer (SCLC), an experienced lung cancer pathologist should review the pathologic material.
+Before initiating treatment for a patient with small cell lung cancer (SCLC), an experienced lung cancer pathologist should review the pathological material.

 The current classification of subtypes of SCLC includes the following:[